 Assuming little or no prior knowledge of the subject, it covers terminology relating to the practice, business, and technology of journalism, as well as its concepts and theories, organizations and institutions, publications, and key events.
 Related topic areas are covered where they impact on or offer explanations of journalism: for example, in law and sociology.
 There is also a chronology of developments in journalism.

 It is an essential companion to all students taking courses in Journalism and Journalism Studies, as well as related subjects such as Communications Studies, Media Studies, and Television and Radio Production.

-A Dictionary of Media & Communication (2 ed.)
+A Dictionary of Media and Communication (3 ed.)
 Quick reference

 A Dictionary of Publishing Quick reference